Thursday, August 28, 2025

 SUMMARY AND CONTENTS

-ECONOMIC GROWTH LEADS ARCHAIC AND RISING FORCES TO CLASH
+ECONOMIC GROWTH LEADS TO A CLASH BETWEEN OBSOLETE AND RISING FORCES

-*The kingdom in modern Benin that controlled the Atlantic slave trade.
+*The kingdom in modern Benin that controlled the slave trade on that part of the coast.

 -- Analyzed by the late anthropologist Claude Meillassoux,